Welcome to the Lake Tarpon Information Center

 Environmental Maps: USF study including Land use, topography, and more...

-Camping Clearwater KOA 727 937-8412.
-Cypress Pointe Campground is closed - it's being developed into single-family homes.
+Camping: Clearwater KOA 727 937-8412.
+It's not directly on the lake but very close by.
+Cypress Pointe Campground was closed and developed into single-family homes.

 Days Inn (Tarpon Springs, across US 19 from lake, near Anderson Park) email or phone 727 938-8000